Norwegian Christmas Music: Songs for the Season

 En stjerne skinner i natt

-It was written by Tore W. Aas and Eyvind Skeie, and first recorded by the Oslo Gospel Choir on their album “A Thousand Christmas Lights” in 1992.
+Written by Tore W. Aas and Eyvind Skeie and first recorded by the Oslo Gospel Choir in 1992, the song has become a church and concert staple every December.

 Home for Christmas / Jula hjemme